jacobxperez/rams/README.md

 ## About

-Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components, yet allows for the creation of unique individual designs.
+Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components that allows for the creation of unique individual designs.
 By removing the unnecessary the essential comes to the light.

 ## Getting Started